50 AE vs 50 BMG: Comparing Apples and Watermelons

 Performance Differences

-In terms of power, the .50 AE can launch a 325-grain round at 1,450 feet per second, and it strikes the target with 1,517 foot-pounds of energy.
-That’s a lot of power, nearly five times that of a standard 9mm cartridge.
-While powerful, as you can see, the numbers are so far away from the 50 BMG that it’s like comparing a large lake to an ocean.
+In terms of raw numbers, the .50 AE can push a 325-grain projectile at about 1,450 feet per second, impacting the target with approximately 1,517 foot-pounds of energy.
+That’s serious, nearly five times the power of a standard 9mm.
+However, when you put those numbers next to the .50 BMG, the comparison evaporates.
+It’s not even a competition; it’s like trying to compare a large lake to the entire Pacific Ocean.

 Purpose Differences